ruchikaa123/pslab-python/README.md

 ## License

-This library is free and open source software licensed under the [GPL v3](https://github.com/fossasia/pslab-python/blob/development/README.md).
+This library is free and open source-software licensed under the [GPL v3](https://github.com/fossasia/pslab-python/blob/development/README.md).
 The copyright is owned by FOSSASIA.